-In December 2014, the Company entered into a strategic collaboration agreement with Novartis Institutes for BioMedical Research, Inc. ("Novartis") (the "2014 Novartis Agreement"), primarily focused on the research of new ex vivo CRISPR/Cas9-edited therapies using CAR-T cells and hematopoietic stem cells ("HSCs").
+In December 2014, the Company entered into a strategic collaboration agreement with Novartis (the "2014 Novartis Agreement"), primarily focused on the research of new ex vivo CRISPR/Cas9-edited therapies using CAR-T cells and hematopoietic stem cells ("HSCs").
 The agreement was amended in December 2018 (the "Novartis Amendment") to also include research on ocular stem cells ("OSCs").
 In December 2019, per the terms of the 2014 Novartis Agreement, the research term ended, although the 2014 Novartis Agreement remains in effect, for which the Company will be eligible to receive milestone and royalty payments in the future.
-In June 2021, the Company entered into Amendment No. 3 (the "Amendment") to the 2014 Novartis Agreement.
+In June 2021, the Company entered into Amendment No. 3 (the "Amendment") to the 2014

+Novartis Agreement.
 The Amendment amends Novartis' rights with respect to all of the CAR-T Therapeutic Targets (as defined in the 2014 Novartis Agreement) that Novartis selected under the 2014 Novartis Agreement, including (a) making Novartis' license non-exclusive for such CAR-T Therapeutic Targets, (b) removing Novartis' diligence and related reporting obligations for such CAR-T Therapeutic Targets, and (c) refining the scope of Novartis' sublicense rights for such CAR-T Therapeutic Targets.
-The Company made a one-time payment to Novartis of \$10.0 million within 30 days after the effective date of the Amendment, which was recorded as research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three and six months ended June 30, 2021.
+The Company made a one-time payment to Novartis of \$10.0 million within 30 days after the effective date of the Amendment, which was recorded as research and development expense in the condensed consolidated statements of operations and comprehensive loss for the three and nine months ended September 30, 2021.
 Since December 31, 2020, there have been no other material changes to the key terms of the 2014 Novartis Agreement and the Novartis Amendment.
 For further information on the terms and conditions of these agreements, please see the notes to the consolidated financial statements included in the Company's Annual Report for the year ended December 31, 2020.

-Revenue Recognition - Milestone.
-In March 2020, the U.S. Food and Drug Administration ("FDA") accepted the investigational new drug ("IND") application submitted by Novartis for a CRISPR/Cas9-based engineered cell therapy for the treatment of sickle cell disease.
+Revenue Recognition - Milestone: In March 2020, the U.S. Food and Drug Administration ("FDA") accepted the investigational new drug ("IND") application submitted by Novartis for a CRISPR/Cas9-based engineered cell therapy for the treatment of sickle cell disease.
 As a result of meeting this milestone, the Company recognized \$5.0 million as collaboration revenue within the condensed consolidated statement of operations and comprehensive loss.
-No other milestones under the 2014 Novartis Agreement and the Novartis Amendment were achieved during the three or six months ended June 30, 2021 or 2020.
+In September 2021, an additional milestone was reached and, as a result, the Company recognized \$0.3 million as collaboration revenue within the condensed consolidated statement of operations and comprehensive loss.
+No other milestones under the 2014 Novartis Agreement and the Novartis Amendment were achieved during the three or nine months ended September 30, 2021 or 2020.
 The Company is eligible to receive additional downstream success-based milestones and royalties.

-As of June 30, 2021 and December 31, 2020, the Company had no accounts receivable or deferred revenue related to the 2014 Novartis Agreement and the Novartis Amendment.
+As of September 30, 2021, the Company had a \$0.3 million account receivable related to the milestone noted above and no deferred revenue related to the 2014 Novartis Agreement and the Novartis Amendment.
+As of December 31, 2020, the Company had no accounts receivable or deferred revenue related to the 2014 Novartis Agreement and the Novartis Amendment.